secorolab/scenery_builder/docs/index.md

 pip install -e .[blender]
 ```

-> [!NOTE]
->
+{: .note }
-> bpy has [issues](https://projects.blender.org/blender/blender/issues/140654) when being installed inside Docker.
+bpy has [issues](https://projects.blender.org/blender/blender/issues/140654) when being installed inside Docker.
 This is only recommended as an alternative for the local installation.

 ## Usage